 In contrast, participants also had positive things to say about life in Malaysia.
-First, participants mentioned that freedom and the overall feeling of safety are ways that life in Malaysia is preferable to life in Myanmar, especially regarding movement, work, and educating their children.
+First, participants mentioned that freedom and the overall feeling of safety are aspects that make life in Malaysia preferable to life in Myanmar, particularly in terms of movement, work and educating their children.